network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Considering the previous two sections, where we explained the meaning of working conditions and the definition of responsiveness, we can now describe the design of the final algorithm.
-In order to measure the worst-case latency, we need to transmit traffic at the full capacity of the path as well as ensure the buffers are filled to the maximum.
+In order to measure the worst-case delay, we need to transmit traffic at the full capacity of the path as well as ensure the buffers are filled to the maximum.
 We can achieve this by continuously adding HTTP sessions to the pool of connections in an ID (Interval duration - default to 1 second) interval.
 This technique ensures that we quickly reach full capacity.
-In parallel of this process we send responsiveness probes.
+In parallel with this process we send responsiveness probes.
 First, the algorithm reaches stability for the goodput.
 Once goodput stability has been achieved, the responsiveness stability is tracked until it is shown to be stable at which point the final measurement can be computed.